 - The contents of this blog are based on observations and not a generalization of diplomats. 😀

-- Part II Part II was added on Jan.
+- Part II was added on Jan.
 10 to make the essay balanced.
-Some of my colleagues requested for a more personal approach. ^_^
+Some of my friends requested for a more personal approach. ^_^